enesberber/schneider_task/README.md

     > Watch assertions and error messages on the console if the test fails.
 You will find brief explanations for the failure(s) on the console.

-    > You may also check the Cucumber report file (cucumber-report.html) under the target folder.
-This report contains test summary including screenshots if the test case fails.
+    > Also check the Cucumber report file (cucumber-report.html) under the target folder for test summary.
+This report contains test summary including screenshots for failing test cases().

     > Finally, you do not need to re-run whole project after maintenence (if needed).
 FailedTestRunner file keeps record of the failing scenarios.
 You can simply run the failing scenario(s) through FailedTestRunner.